 - Lean procedures in logistics and production sites

 - Redesigning logistics networks and optimisation of transportation flows

 - Definition and implementation of omnichannel transformation (service pallets, inventory centralisation strategies, order management) and

-- HR transformation and change management: mobilising stakeholders and support in the business and organisation transformation
+- Mobilising stakeholders and support in the business and organisation transformation